rx-angular/rx-angular/libs/state/actions/docs/Readme.md

 Actions are a common part of state management and reactive systems in general.
 Even if `@rx-angular/state` provides `set` method, sometimes you need to add behaviour to your user input or incomming events.

 Subjects are normally used to implement this feature.
-This leads, especialls in bigger applications to messy code that is bloated with Subjects.
+This leads, especially in bigger applications to messy code that is bloated with Subjects.

 Let's have a look at this piece of code: